senzing-garage/check-self/README.md

 it's not considered to be "production ready" and is not considered to be part of the Senzing product.
 Heck, it may not even be appropriate for your application of Senzing!

+## :warning: WARNING: check-self is still in development :warning: _

+At the moment, this is "work-in-progress" with Semantic Versions of `0.n.x`.
+Although it can be reviewed and commented on, the recommendation is not to use it yet.

 ## Synopsis

 `check-self` is a command in the